Company Explainer Video: The 2026 Guide

 The risk is capacity and range.

-A team that handles webinars, sales decks, launch support, and brand work may not have the room to produce an explainer, three cutdowns, a testimonial edit, and a feature update on the same timeline.
-Internal teams can also be uneven by format.
-Strong at screen-recorded demos, weaker at narrative scripting.
-Strong at brand storytelling, slower at performance creative.
+A team that handles webinars, sales decks, launch support, and brand work may not have room to produce an explainer, three cutdowns, a testimonial edit, and a feature update on the same timeline.
+Internal teams can also be uneven by format: strong at screen-recorded demos, weaker at narrative scripting, or the reverse.

 Traditional agencies fit focused, high-attention projects

-That model works less well when your needs keep changing month to month.
-If your buyers move between short-form social, product pages, email nurture, and sales follow-up, your video plan starts to behave less like a campaign and more like an editorial pipeline.
-A one-project structure can become expensive to restart each time a new asset is needed.
+That model works less well when your needs keep shifting month to month.
+If your buyers move between short-form social, product pages, email nurture, and sales follow-up, your video plan starts to behave less like a campaign and more like an editorial pipeline, and a one-project structure gets expensive to restart each time a new asset is needed.

 An ongoing creative team fits recurring production needs

-An ongoing creative team works like having a flexible creative bench instead of staffing every specialty in-house.
-You are not hiring a full department, but you are also not restarting the agency search and scoping process for every new request.
+An ongoing creative team works like a flexible creative bench instead of staffing every specialty in-house.
+You are not hiring a full department, but you are also not restarting a scoping process for every new request.

-That can be a good fit when your explainer video is only one piece of a wider mix.
-You might need the core explainer first, then shorter derivatives, product demos, customer proof edits, and refreshes as positioning changes.
-In that setup, Moonb works as an ongoing creative team that can include creative direction, scripting, design, motion, and production support.
+That can be a good fit when your explainer is only one piece of a wider mix.
+You might need the core explainer first, then shorter derivatives, product demos, customer-proof edits, and refreshes as positioning changes.
+In that setup, an ongoing creative team can carry creative direction, scripting, design, motion, and production without you rebuilding a scope every month.

 If you are weighing partner types side by side, this comparison of explainer video agencies and alternative sourcing models can help clarify the tradeoffs.